vf42/kraken-garage/README.md

 * Raspberry Pi (Zero W) with nodejs installed (for Dorita980)

 Expected periphery:
-* LED on pin 14
+* Distance sensor (HC-SR04) on GPIO pins 27 (trigger) and 14 (echo)
+    * See https://gpiozero.readthedocs.io/en/latest/api_input.html#distancesensor-hc-sr04 for the correct connection instructions.
-* Light sensor on GPIO pin 23
+* LED on pin 9
-* Buzzer on GPIO pin 24
+* Buzzer on pin 22

 ## Setting up